 It is one of the local Himachali recipes, traditionally cooked with mutton but can be tried with equal success with chicken as well.
 If you are a vegetarian, give this recipe a shot with Paneer alone.

-The rich flavors of the recipe are enhanced with use of spices ground freshly in a mortar and pestle as against a mixer-grinder.
+The rich flavours of the recipe are enhanced with the use of spices ground freshly in a mortar and pestle as against a mixer-grinder.

 Meat Curry with Paneer: